IvanPedrero/WebGLWorld/README.md

 Build for Android or iOS.

-Install the apk or the ipa via xCode.
+Install the apk or the ipa via Xcode.

 ## Built With